 Student loan debt is most often associated with younger borrowers, but student loan repayment can follow borrowers well beyond their 20s.
-The most recent data from the U.S. Department of Education shows that roughly 9 million adults age 50 and older are still actively paying off federal student loan debt — almost 20 percent of all federal student loan borrowers.
-This is up from just 16 percent of federal borrowers in 2017, meaning older Americans are shouldering student loan debt at an increasing rate.
+The most recent data from the U.S. Department of Education shows that over 9 million adults age 50 and older are still paying off federal student loan debt — about 20 percent of all federal student loan borrowers.
+This is up from roughly 17 percent of federal borrowers in 2018, meaning older Americans are shouldering student loan debt at an increasing rate.

 Why older Americans have rising student loan debt

-The cost of college has risen significantly in recent years; data from the National Center for Education Statistics shows that the cost of public universities in the U.S. has tripled since 1980, after accounting for inflation.
-This, coupled with an increased cost of living, means that a greater number of adults may need student loans to finance their degree.
-While National Center for Education Statistics data shows that enrollment for adults over the age of 35 dipped from 3.45 million in 2011 to 2.55 million in 2019, enrollment is projected to rise to 3.01 million by 2030.
+The cost of college has risen significantly in recent years.
+The cost of public universities in the U.S. has more than tripled since the 1980s after accounting for inflation.
+This, coupled with an increased cost of living, means that more adults may need student loans to finance their degrees.
+While National Center for Education Statistics data shows that enrollment for adults over 35 dipped from 3.45 million in 2011 to 2.47 million in 2021, enrollment is projected to rise to 2.76 million by 2031.

-Even if older adults aren’t returning to school themselves, increased college costs means that many are taking out loans to help their children or grandchildren pay for an education.
-For reference, dependent undergraduate students can take out a maximum of $5,500 in federal student loans in their first year of college, which falls short of College Board’s projected annual student budgets: $27,330 for in-state students, $44,150 for out-of-state students and $55,800 for private school students.
+Even if older adults aren’t returning to school themselves, increased college costs mean that many are taking out loans to help their children or grandchildren pay for an education.
+For reference, dependent undergraduate students can take out a maximum of $5,500 in federal student loans in their first year of college, which falls short of College Board’s projected annual student budgets: $27,940 for in-state students, $45,240 for out-of-state students and $57,570 for private school students.

-Even after scholarships and grants are accounted for, parents may decide to take on debt to help their children bridge that gap, either in the form of parent PLUS loans or co-signed private student loans.
+Even after scholarships and grants are accounted for, parents may take on debt to help their children bridge that gap through parent PLUS loans or co-signed private student loans.

-Finally, borrowers who have been carrying their own student loan debt for years may be suffering from interest accrual.
-Borrowers who have skipped payments or only paid down their interest charges each month are susceptible to perpetual student loan debt, with balances even growing over time as interest compounds.
+Finally, borrowers carrying student loan debt for years may suffer from interest accrual.
+Borrowers who have skipped payments or only paid their interest charges each month are susceptible to perpetual student loan debt, with balances growing over time as interest compounds.

 What to consider before taking out student loans as an older adult

-Younger borrowers expect to enjoy income growth over the course of their career.
-Older borrowers most often experience a decrease in overall income and income variety, especially the closer they come to retirement.
-For a majority of retirees, Social Security may be their only source of regular income.
-Older borrowers also tend to carry additional debts as compared to younger borrowers, including mortgages and auto loans.
+Younger borrowers expect to enjoy income growth throughout their careers.
+Older borrowers often experience a decrease in overall income and income variety, especially the closer they come to retirement.
+For many retirees, Social Security may be their only source of regular income.
+Older borrowers also tend to carry additional debts compared to younger borrowers, including mortgages and auto loans.

 If going to college — or funding someone else’s education — is something you want to spend your retirement income on, assess your finances to make sure you have the financial margin to take on that extra debt.
-There’s a higher level of risk involved for older adults who can’t make their payments; retirees who default on a federal student loan may have their Social Security garnished to offset the delinquent payments.
+A higher level of risk is involved for older adults who can’t make their payments.
+Retirees who default on a federal student loan may have their Social Security garnished to offset the delinquent payments.

 How to pay for college without student loans